alozano-77/AWS-SAA-C02-Course/README.md

 - The default permissions on an AMI is that it is accessible only in your account.
 - Billing is for the storage capacity used by the EBS snapshots the AMI references to.

-### 1.6.11.
-EC2 Pricing Models
+### 1.6.12.
+Instance Billing Models

-#### 1.6.11.1.
+#### 1.6.12.1.
 On-Demand Instances

-- Hourly rate based on OS, size, options, etc
+- Hourly rate based on OS, size, options, etc.
-- Billed in seconds (60s min) or hourly
+- Billed in seconds or hourly.
-  - Depends on the OS
+  - Depends on the OS.
-- Default pricing model
+- Default pricing model.
-- No long-term commitments or upfront payments
+- No long-term commitments or upfront payments.
-- New or uncertain application requirements
+- New or uncertain application requirements.
 - Short-term, spiky, or unpredictable workloads which can't tolerate disruption.

-#### 1.6.11.2.
+#### 1.6.12.2.
 Spot Instances

-Up to 90% off on-demand, but depends on the spare capacity.
+- Up to 90% off on-demand, but depends on the spare capacity.
-You can set a maximum hourly rate in a certain AZ in a certain region.
+- You can set a maximum hourly rate in a certain AZ in a certain region.
-If the max price you set is above the spot price, you pay only that spot price for the duration that you consume that instance.
+  - If the max price you set is above the spot price, you pay only that spot price for the duration that you consume that instance.
-As the spot price increases, you pay more.
+  - As the spot price increases, you pay more.
-Once this price increases past your maximum, it will terminate the instance.
+  - Once this price increases past your maximum, it will terminate the instance.
-Great for data analytics when the process can occur later at a lower use time.
+- Great for data analytics when the process can occur later at a lower use time.

-#### 1.6.11.3.
-Reserved Instance
+#### 1.6.12.3.
+Reserved Instances

-Up to 75% off on-demand.
+- Up to 75% off on-demand.
-The trade off is commitment.
+- The trade off is commitment.
-You're buying capacity in advance for 1 or 3 years.
+- You're buying capacity in advance for 1 or 3 years.
-Flexibility on how to pay
+- Flexibility on how to pay:
   - All up front
   - Partial upfront
   - No upfront

-Best discounts are for 3 years all up front.
+- Best discounts are for 3 years all up front.
-Reserved in region, or AZ with capacity reservation.
+- Reserved in a region or AZ with capacity reservation.
-Reserved instances takes priority for AZ capacity.
+- Reserved instances take priority for AZ capacity.
-Can perform scheduled reservation when you can commit to specific time windows.
+- Can perform scheduled reservation when you can commit to specific time windows.

-Great if you have a known stead state usage, email usage, domain server.
+- Great if you have a known steady state usage, email usage, domain server.
-Cheapest option with no tolerance for disruption.
+- Cheapest option with no tolerance for disruption.

 ### 1.6.12.
 Instance Status Checks and Autorecovery